Book proposals are used to sell nonfiction books to publishers.

 - Your writing must be outstanding.
 If your memoir is your very first book or very first writing attempt, then it may not be good enough to pass muster with an editor or agent.

 - You must have a compelling and unusual story to tell.
 If you’re writing about situations that affect thousands (or millions) of people, that’s not necessarily in your favor.
 Alzheimer’s memoirs or cancer memoirs, for example, are common, and will put you on the road to rejection unless you’re able to prove how yours is unique or outstanding in the field.

-- You need a platform.
+- You have the start of a platform.
 If you have a way to reach readers, without a publisher’s help, then you’re more likely to get a book deal.